mcmakler/swagger-gin-generator/README.md

 ## Path

-Path can be used as group child, when there are some types of requests are send to one url:
+Path can be used as group child, when some types of requests are sent to one url:
 ``` go
 path := wrGroup.Path("/pathUrl")
 wrGroup.GET(